For many seniors, it is still a treat to eat out with family and friends.

 Tips for Healthier Dining Out

 We don’t want to stop eating out but need to make a few changes when we do to manage our health and diabetes.
+We also recommend buying a portable glucose meter to help you measure your blood sugar levels regularly.
+To make this easy for you, we have compiled a list of the best glucometers available in the market.

 If your senior — or you — is battling diabetes and trying to manage meals when eating out, these tips from the American Diabetes Association will help narrow the choices from a huge menu.